johnnynguyenha/SpaceshipPygame/README.md

 ## Running
 To run, Python must be installed.
 In addition, Pygame-ce must be installed.
 Pygame can be installed via
-'''pip install pygame-ce'''
+'pip install pygame-ce'
-'''pip3 install pygame-ce'''
+'pip3 install pygame-ce'